theAlgorithmist/TSProgrammingTestProblems/README.md

 Now, as I've mentioned dozens of times before, I'm not a string-processing guru, so take the provided implementation as a first step that provides room for improvement.

 HINT:  For a single open/close pair (like parens), try replacing the stack with a counter that records the number of items the stack would have held and test that count at the end.
+Will that generalize?

 Have fun!

+### Folder: primenumberdie

+Source: Email

+Problem:  You are given a function, die5() that simulates the roll of a five-sided die.
+Write a function that uses only die5() to simulate the roll of a die with a small prime number of faces.
+Discuss limitations or edge cases involved with the use of this function.

+Solution:  Well, this is a pretty involved analysis, so I thought it would be be better handled as a blog post.
+[Read all about it here] :)

 ### Contributions